Theme

 Image and Metadata Generators

-If you need to generate artwork images and metadata from layers there are several automated scripts and websites where you can supply the generator with your image layers and some basic information about your project and it will generate x number of Asset Image and JSON Metadata combos based on your paramenters given.
+If you need to generate artwork images and metadata from layers there are several automated scripts and websites where you can supply the generator with your image layers and some basic information about your project and it will generate x number of Asset Image and JSON Metadata combos based on your parameters given.

 NametypeDifficultyRequirementsFree